Daniele Coslovich

 - reproducible research approaches (ex. workflow management, FAIR data)

-Get in touch with me for an informal chat about possible projects.
+Get in touch with me for an informal chat about possible projects - they can be tailored to your interests and motivation.